GrazianoCecchi/Fujifilm-Auto-Settings-for-Darktable/README.md

 then might not be perfectly reliable.
 But it usually gets the images in the right ballpark in my testing.

 A style called "Gra|Base" is also applied which contains all the default corrections that I have established the imported photos should have.
 In my case this style contains

 - Sharpness
 - Lens correction
 - Profiled noise reduction
 - Color balance RGB (with slight contrast and a bit of shine)
 - Local contrast

 ## Changelog

+### Bastian Bechtold

-2022-07-20 Only call exiftool once, to speed up operation
+- 2022-07-20 Only call exiftool once, to speed up operation
-2022-07-20 Added monochrome LUTs and styles
+- 2022-07-20 Added monochrome LUTs and styles
-2022-07-20 Various fixes by Teh-Lemon
+- 2022-07-20 Various fixes by Teh-Lemon
-2022-07-17 Updated LUTs with correct indexing, for markedly improved colors.
+- 2022-07-17 Updated LUTs with correct indexing, for markedly improved colors

--- GRAZIANO LOG.
+### Graziano

-2022-07-17 Updated LUTs with correct indexing, for markedly improved colors.
+- 2022-07-17 Updated LUTs with correct indexing, for markedly improved colors
-2024-05-18 Modified command string for windows.
+- 2024-05-18 Modified command string for windows.
-2024-04-18 Changed calling of styles to group them under a single "Fujiflm-Autosetting" group.
+- 2024-04-18 Changed calling of styles to group them under a single "Fujiflm-Autosetting" group.
-2024-04-18 Inserted call for "Gra|Base" style application with default corrections.
+- 2024-04-18 Inserted call for "Gra|Base" style application with default corrections.
-2023-05-23 Changed reading metadata in a single Exiftool call to improve performance.
+- 2023-05-23 Changed reading metadata in a single Exiftool call to improve performance.

 ## Known Issues